Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

 Tumor growth probably hormone-induced.
-Adenomas not only occur more frequently in women taking estrogen-containing preparations, but they are also larger (up to >10cm) and have an increased risk of bleeding.
-After discontinuing the estrogen-containing preparations, adenomas often regress.
-Other predisposing factors are long-term use of anabolic steroids, the presence of glycogenosis (glycogen storage diseases) type III and IV, a congenital porto-caval shunt.
-HA rarely occurs in children (Dhingra S et al. 2014).
+The adenoma not only occurs more frequently in women who take oestrogen-containing preparations, but also becomes larger (up to > 10 cm) and is associated with an increased risk of bleeding.
+Adenomas often regress after discontinuation of oestrogen-containing preparations.
+Other predisposing factors are long-term use of anabolic steroids, the presence of glycogenosis (glycogen storage diseases) type III and IV and a congenital porto-caval shunt.
+HA only rarely occurs in children (Dhingra S et al. 2014).

 ManifestationThis section has been translated automatically.

 Mostly women of childbearing age.
-The mean age at diagnosis is 34 years (range 15-64 years).
+The average age at diagnosis is 34 years (range 15-64 years).

-Typically HA is solitary, but patients with multiple tumors have also been described as "Hepatocellular Adenomatosis".
+HA is typically solitary, but patients with multiple tumors have also been described as "hepatocellular adenomatosis".
 The size varies between about 1 cm (the detection limit for common imaging techniques) and > 10 cm.
-If the diameter of the HA is < 5 cm, there seems to be no risk of complications for the carriers.
-Rarely, and then more frequently in men, very large tumours may show signs of malignancy.
+If the diameter of the HA is less than 5 cm, carriers do not appear to be at risk of complications.
+Rarely, and then more often in men, very large tumors may show features of malignancy.

-Most patients with HCA experience no symptoms.
-The diagnosis is usually made by chance during a laparatomy or a routine abdominal imaging examination for other reasons.
-Pain or discomfort in the right upper abdomen or epigastrium is common but not always related to the adenoma.
+Most patients with HCA do not experience any symptoms.
+The diagnosis is usually made incidentally during a laparatomy or routine abdominal imaging for other reasons.
+Pain or discomfort in the right upper abdomen or epigastrium is common but is not always related to the adenoma.

 LaboratoryThis section has been translated automatically.